 ‘Right.
 The boy came from the future.
 Dad explained it to me, but it’s really a tough one to understand.
 He stayed in a town he called Utopia, because it was so fantastic.
 I don’t think he wanted to come back here again.
 He still talks about Utopia sometimes and he gets all dreamy and misty eyed… Anyway, he met his descendants there.
 He was even present when the boy was born.’
 Derek looks a little thoughtful.

 ‘And then everybody talked at once!
 We discussed it for hours… I didn’t want no brother!
 Not this way, I didn’t!
 Mom wanted to send him back, too.
 But dad told us that it was too risky.
 The boy would have to go back alone, and with all the circuits of the machine fried, God knows what would happen to him… And if we sent them both back, he’d have to be unfaithful to mom, because what’s written in history can’t be undone.
 So mom was OK with it, at least during the time it would take to repair the machine…’

 ‘Geez.
 This is complicated.
 What did Teddy say about your new brother?
 Did he want to send him back too?’

 ‘Wait a minute, you really don’t see who-’ Derek widens his eyes and smiles broadly.
 ‘You’re funny… Well, my dad won this argument, for once, and Teddy stayed…’

 ‘Teddy?
 Teddy’s your brother from the future?’

-‘Oh, come on!
-You’re kidding me!’
+‘I don’t believe you.’
 Taïga pushes Derek lightly.
 ‘An alien sister and a brother from the future… Liar!’

 He chases her down from the tree house and they return home giggling like madmen.